lni/dragonboat-example/helloworld/README.md

 ```
 add localhost:63100 4
 ```
-Once the membership change is completed, you can start the node in a new terminal using the following shell command -
+Once the membership change is completed, you can start this recently added node in a new terminal using the following shell command -
 ```
 ./example-helloworld -nodeid 4 -addr localhost:63100 -join
 ```